-We might start discussions on technical requirements for a LV system that includes Industrial IoT, Artificial Intelligence and communications with conventional systems.
+We might start discussions on technical requirements for a LV system that includes Industrial IoT monitors or controls, Artificial Intelligence and communications with conventional systems.
 Discussion should include:

 - Vendor independent system when using new generation IoT protocols and new requirements on the standards

 - Design of horizontally scalable and reliable systems that fits into existing IT infrastructure of utilities

 - Security requirements when thousands of devices, with edge computing capability, are connected to this system